RJPearson94/terraform-provider-twilio/docs/resources/autopilot_assistant.md

 ## Import

-A assistant can be imported using the `/Assistants/{sid}` format, e.g.
+An assistant can be imported using the `/Assistants/{sid}` format, e.g.

 ```shell
 terraform import twilio_autopilot_assistant.assistant /Assistants/UAXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX